Last Updated on July 16, 2022

 TD Ameritrade’s thinkorswim – this platform has a lot of similarities to Pine Script.

-Data is built-in and the platform is geared towards creating custom indicators and strategies.
+Data is built-in and the platform is geared toward creating custom indicators and strategies.

 Ninjatrader – This platform also uses a proprietary language which is called Ninjascript.
 The language is not completely proprietary as it is based on C#.